 Go organic – pesticides and herbicides are one of the reasons our wildlife is declining

-This garden has not had any pesticides or herbicides used on it for the last twelve years, and the only fertiliser used is garden compost.
+The garden (below) had not had any pesticides or herbicides used on it for the last nineteen years, and the only fertiliser used is garden compost.

 Be tolerant – we share this planet with all the other species, we don’t own it